jrmoserbaltimore/retro-1/README.md

 You can integrate the Retro core into other hardware in the manner above, such as to produce a USB or PCI-Express peripheral.

+# Credits

+DDR3 is a complicated beast, and the BSD-licensed [LiteDRAM](https://github.com/enjoy-digital/litedram) handles all that without a $50,000 IP license or in-house code.
+LiteDRAM saves a great deal of trouble implementing DDR up to DDR4 and LPDDR.
+It supports AXI-MM or a simple Wishbone interface.